• Reduce the risk of recurrence in early-stage HER2+ breast cancer1,2

 After a median follow-up of 8 years, there was no statistically significant difference in OS between the Nerlynx arm and the placebo arm in the ITT population (HR=0.95; 95% CI: 0.75-1.21).3

-• CI: confidence interval; HR: hazard ratio; HR+: hormone receptor–positive; ITT: intent to treat; OS: overall survival; pCR: pathologic complete response.
+• CI: confidence interval; HR: hazard ratio; HR+: hormone receptor–positive; OS: overall survival; pCR: pathologic complete response.

 CNS recurrence as the first site of breast cancer metastases observed in select subgroups1